ellip-workflows/dcs-snap-algalbloom/README.md

-## Developer Cloud Service - MERIS Algal bloom detection using BEAM
+## Developer Cloud Service - MERIS Algal bloom detection using SNAP

 This tutorial builds upon the on the work done in the context of the ESA Cat-1 project “Production of global MERIS MCI composite images for detection of plankton blooms and other events” submitted by Dr. Jim Gower.
-More context information is available from the [tutorial wiki page](https://github.com/Terradue/dcs-beam-algalbloom/wiki).

-Hereafter, we will guide you to implement a "MERIS Algal bloom detection using BEAM" application on Terradue's Cloud Platform, a set of Cloud services to develop, test and exploit scalable, distributed earth data processors.
+Hereafter, we will guide you to implement a "MERIS Algal bloom detection using SNAP" application on Terradue's Cloud Platform, a set of Cloud services to develop, test and exploit scalable, distributed earth data processors.

 ### Getting Started

-To run this application, you will need a Developer Cloud Sandbox that can be requested from [Terradue's Portal](http://www.terradue.com/partners), provided user registration approval.
+To run this application, you will need a Developer Cloud Sandbox that can be requested from [Terradue's Portal](http://www.terradue.com/), provided user registration approval.

 ### Installation